 Women graduating from university in the UAE and Saudi Arabia in 2020 could be the first generation to close the gender pay gap in their lifetimes, according to new research from Accenture.

-The report said that, within decades, the pay gap could close if women take advantage of three career equalisers and if business, government and academia provide critical support.
+The report said that, within decades, the pay gap could close if women take advantage of three career equalizers and if business, government, and academia provide critical support.

 A 2017 research by Accenture said that globally, a woman earns an average $100 for every $140 a man earns.

-The research showed UAE women show greater interest then men in aspiring to senior leadership positions (67% vs 62%).
+The research showed UAE women show greater interest than men in aspiring to senior leadership positions (67% vs 62%).